Fatoomnoour/EcommerceSystem/README.md

 ## Getting Started

+# EcommerceSystem
+A simple e-commerce system written in Java for managing products, customers, and transactions.

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure